jessfraz/blog/content/post/transactional-memory-and-tech-hype-waves.md

 Hacker News (slashdot before
 that), and others.

-Hype seems to travel through the unconcious need of people to connect to others.
+Hype seems to travel through the unconscious need of people to connect to others.
 Being a part of movements, like open source projects and a shared sense of need, allows people to be a part of something bigger than just themselves.